knpuniversity/drupal-under-the-hood/knpu/shortcuts-use-services.md

 But wait, there's more! `ControllerBase` gives us a *bunch* of helper functions.

-But, we also have access to a bunch of helper functions.
 For example, Drupal gives you access to a key value store that can be backed with a database or something like Redis.
-As soon as you extend `ControllerBase` you can get a a key-value store by typing `$this->keyValue()` and passing it some collection string.
+As soon as you extend `ControllerBase` you can get a key-value store by typing `$this->keyValue()` and passing it some collection string.

 Hey, let's take it for a test drive: `$keyValueStore->set('roar_string', $roar);` Ok cool - let's store something: go to the url, with 50 as the value.
 Ding!
 Ok, nothing